Harvard Law School Makes Online Zero-L Course Free for All U.S. Law Schools Due to Coronavirus

 Harvard has started to narrow its list of candidates to replace Stephen Blyth as CEO of Harvard Management Company and has at least two higher education investment veterans among potential candidates for the position, according to a story in the Wall Street Journal.

-$37.6 billion endowment, according to the WSJ.
+Amy C. Falls, the chief investment officer at Rockefeller University who currently sits on HMC’s Board of Directors, and N.P.
+Narvekar, Columbia University’s investment head, are being considered to manage Harvard’s $37.6 billion endowment, according to the WSJ.
 Representatives for Narvekar declined to comment for this story, and Falls could not be reached for comment.

 Blyth’s tenure ended this summer when he took a then-temporary medical leave of absence and eventually resigned from his post.
 When he ascended to the head of HMC in September 2014, Blyth had launched an effort to regain Harvard’s competitive edge in endowment investing and match returns of peer institutions like Yale, Stanford, and Princeton, who have recently outperformed Harvard.